 The superintendent or designee will prepare the district's decision within two weeks of the hearing.
 That decision will be based on the summary of the evidence presented at the hearing and the hearing officer's recommendation.
 However, the district's decision will be based solely on the evidence presented at the hearing.
-Therefore, the superintendent or designee may overrule the hearing officer's recommendation is not consistent with the evidence presented.
+Therefore, the superintendent or designee may overrule the hearing officer if he or she believes the hearing officer's recommendation is not consistent with the evidence presented.
 As a result of the district's decision, the superintendent or designee will take one of the following actions: